slovak-egov/wordpress-idsk-toolkit/readme.txt

 * Added new meta boxes for posts
 * Added new component
  * Posts
-* Updated sidebar style settings in Intro block component
+* Updated Intro block component to newer version
 * Updated component Tabs to newer version
 * Removed layout settings from Related content component
 * Removed custom posts - Institutions News
+* Translations update

 Due to modified metabox logic, it is necessary to update the Back link button on the pages.